krishna-sampath/Medical_RAG_QA_System/README.md

 ## AI Tools Usage Disclosure

-This implementation was developed with assistance from AI coding tools (Claude/GPT) for:
-- Code structure and organization
-- Error handling patterns
-- Documentation and comments

-The core logic, design decisions, and medical domain knowledge were independently developed and validated.
+The basic code structure was developed with assistance from AI coding tools, but the design architecture, implementation logic, model selection decisions, and overall approach to the RAG pipeline were developed independently in a professional manner.

 ## License